mongodb/laravel-mongodb/RELEASING.md

 # Releasing

-The following steps outline the release process for both new minor versions (e.g. releasing the `master` branch as X.Y.0) and patch versions (e.g. releasing the `vX.Y` branch as X.Y.Z).
+The following steps outline the release process for both new minor versions and patch versions.

 The command examples below assume that the canonical "mongodb" repository has the remote name "mongodb".
 You may need to adjust these commands if you've given